ffomezolam/GA-DSI-Capstone/README.md

 And I think, on a rudimentary level, I have accomplished this here.

-Text generation output is hard to evaluate, hence my decision to incorporate a classification model here.
+Text generation output is hard to evaluate, hence my decision to incorporate a classification model.
 To be honest, I just enjoy the ideation of computer-aided-improvisation, so I would not be so picky to judge a computer-generated text so long as it vaguely fit my criteria, which in this case was "Shakespearean".
 Most of my output did so, so I was happy with the